 After realizing how much of a sheep I was, I was like, "I need to start creating again."
 I started painting and it wasn't really gratifying.
 I saw our camera sitting there just collecting dust on our shelf.
 I said, "Hey, what's this doing here?
 Can I use this?"
 Like, "Yes, go ahead just don't break it."
 I've never looked back since I touched that camera.
 Just being able to take it to different parties and get that instant gratification of shooting something.

 Going to a motorcycle show or a car show and shooting stuff.
 Then coming home and instantly seeing what I looked at in a visual eye.
 Then editing and tweaking and creating something beautiful.
 It was like night and day for me and just nonstop from there on out.
 Then the video aspect of my job here, it's kind of funny.
 I look back now and I'm like, "Wow, I actually did do a lot of that when growing up."

 I used to skateboard all the time.
 I used to have a video camera with me.
 All the time is just videotape, skateboarding.
 It's the same thing with motorcycles and parts and doing tech tips and whatever other things.
 It's just translated a little differently.
 I never put two and two together.
 Wow, that can be a passionate life of mine and a thing when I was younger.
 I wish I would have found it faster because doing photography and video, that's my life now.
 That's all I do.

-The First Land Speed Racing: Knowing Nothing, Getting Them All Ready
+New to Land Speed Racing: Knowing Nothing, Getting Ready

 Tyler: We got started in racing in late 2009, early 2010.
 It was our first year for both of us racing land speed at the Bonneville Salt Flats.
 It was Bonneville Speed Week 2010.